caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 }
 ```
 Example configuration of this ExperimentManager can be found in the [`configs/plugin_config_example.yaml`](../examples/plugins/hardcoded/configs/plugin_config_example.yaml).
-Note that it's plugin's responsibility to set the expectations and define the contract for the plugin's configuration data.
+Note that it's the plugin's responsibility to set the expectations and define the contract for the plugin's configuration data.
 It's also possible that Experiment Engine plugin does not require any external configuration.
 In this case, `Configure`
 method can be implemented as:
 ```go